Pravargav/Amadeus/SAC/english/do_Did_Does_To_succeded_by_v1_Always.md

 **Note** : *Do / Does/ Did always succeded by v1 so used only in simple present/past type questions.*

-🔸 Present Simple

-Do/Does → is / are

-Main verb → V3
+🔸 Present Simple: Do/Does → is / are, Main verb → V3

-🔸 Past Simple

-Did → was / were
+🔸 Past Simple: Did → was / were

 ###### 📌 Examples ######
 Active: